xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 ## How is Being Stubborn a Bad Thing?

-<li style="padding-top: 50px; font-weight: bold;">You might be doing the wrong thing or ignoring the consequences</li>
+<li style="padding-top: 50px; font-size: 1.145rem; font-weight: bold;">You might be doing the wrong thing or ignoring the consequences</li>

 As mentioned above, stubbornness is a matter of perspective.
 People might think that you’re doing the wrong thing, although you might not think so.